 Your Work: Our Service is designed to enable our “Users” (teachers and students) to create and submit assignments and other assessment documents (“Your Work”).
 Your Work is regularly saved and stored on the Cadmus cloud servers.
 This information includes all the written and uploaded contents of Your Work, as well as additional information associated with its creation, such as a timestamp when Your Work is saved or submitted.

 Accessing Support: We may collect personal information when you contact Cadmus Support, for example, your name and email address.
 We use this information to debug issues and improve our Services.

 Within Cadmus: Your information is only accessed by those who are required to provide support for the use of our Service.
 This may include technical staff who are responsible for developing and maintaining the Service, as well as support staff who are responsible for providing Users with help and assistance.

-For providing our Service: We use third party partners to help us provide our Service on behalf of your institution.
-For example, we use Amazon Web Services (AWS) for hosting and storage, Turnitin to provide Users with Similarity Reports and grading tools, and Zendesk to help us administer support.
-These third party partners may have access to some of your personal information.
+For providing our Service: We use third-party partners to help us provide our Service on behalf of your institution.
+For example, we use Amazon Web Services (AWS) for hosting and storage, Turnitin to provide Users with Similarity Reports and grading tools, Userpilot to deliver in-app onboarding and updates, and HubSpot to help us administer support.
+These third-party partners may have access to some of your personal information.

 For legal reasons: We may share your personal information with third parties outside of Cadmus if we have a good-faith belief that access, use, preservation or disclosure of the information is reasonably necessary to: